 When the girls go strolling in their high fashion outfits, they might be walking through a new ‘Land’ in Disneyland.
 The streets of Rome are unusually de-populated, seemingly existing for their pleasure alone.
 “It’s the favorable exchange rate,” says Dorothy McGuire, cheerfully annexing all of Europe as American vacation property.
 Today’s viewers may feel cheated when they go to Italy on their own, and find all these locales mobbed by selfie-taking tourists.

-Three Coins in the Fountain never gets down to realities of living in a foreign city where (gasp) not everybody speaks English.
-The odd conflict it does cooks up is when the three girls’ prudish American employers police their behavior.
+Three Coins in the Fountain never gets down to the reality of living in a foreign city where (gasp) not everybody speaks English.
+It’s odd conflict is that the three girls’ prudish American employers police their behavior.
 Maria and Anita are invited to swank cocktail parties but are forbidden to date anyone associated with their work.
-The ‘right’ Italians won’t take them out, and the rest are middle or lower-class locals that aren’t acceptable.
+The ‘right’ Italians won’t take them out and the rest are middle or lower-class locals that aren’t acceptable.
 Louis Jourdan’s jet-setting nobleman gets Maria to agree to fly with him to Venice, presumably as the target for some fast-track seduction action.
-With a sly trick surely learned in high school, Maria tricks him into taking Miss Frances along as a chaperone.
-But they’re always being watched.
-When Anita is seen in public with some locals, it’s cause for dismissal — being caught out of chaperone reach with the woo-bait office translator could result in getting a big ‘tramp’ sign hung around one’s neck.
+With a sly trick surely learned in high school, Maria gets him into taking Miss Frances along as a chaperone.
+But all of them are being watched.
+When Anita is seen in public with some locals, it’s cause for dismissal — being caught out of chaperone reach with the woo-bait office translator could result in getting a big ‘tramp’ sign hung around her neck.